TeamHG-Memex/agnostic/docs/workflow.rst

         cell_phone VARCHAR(255)
     );

-This example may be small enough that the schema changes are obvious, but real world use cases will often be far more complex.
+This example may be small enough that the database changes are obvious, but real world use cases will often be far more complex.
 Let's use Agnostic to help us understand what the ORM has changed.
 We'll begin by taking a second snapshot.